purescript-halogen/purescript-halogen/docs/6 - Event Handling and CSS.md

 This is boilerplatey, but that's how it works.
 However, what if one wants to do something with the event after using one of these functions (e.g. `e.preventDefault()`)?

-[This solution proposed by thomashoneyman](https://github.com/slamdata/purescript-halogen/issues/426#issuecomment-320390523) has been slightly adapted and updated here:
+[This solution proposed by cryogenian](https://github.com/slamdata/purescript-halogen/issues/426#issuecomment-284743053) and [made somewhat easier/clearer by thomashoneyman](https://github.com/slamdata/purescript-halogen/issues/426#issuecomment-320390523) has been slightly adapted and updated here:
 ```purescript
 -- imports already mentioned